phylumjs/pipeline/README.md

 + returns `<boolean>` - True if an update handler is registered for the specified task.
 Otherwise false.

 ### ctx.drop(fn)
-Remove a dependency and possible update handlers.
+Remove a dependency and possible update handlers.<br/>
+*Dropping a dependency will not dispose it automatically.
+See pipeline options and pipeline.disposeUnused() for more info.*
 ```js
 async function example(ctx) {
 	// ...